-You can also schedule a morning routine to begin the day, including, for instance:

-- You can also schedule a morning routine to begin the day, including, for instance: - Open blinds first thing in the morning - Get up at the same time every day, even on weekends or during vacations.
+- If you find yourself anxious at bedtime, choose a moment during the day to write down your worries and free your mind; - Limit napping time to less than 1 hour.
+Do not take a nap if it's late in the afternoon or in the evening; - Remember to take a little time for yourself: relax and enjoy your own company! - You can also schedule a morning routine to begin the day, including, for instance: - open blinds first thing in the morning; - get up at the same time every day, even on weekends or during vacations.